ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

-float       IEEE double-precision floating point, equivalent to C's double bool        A boolean, written either 'true' or 'false' char        An 8-bit character string      An string (sequence of 8 bit chars)
+float       IEEE double-precision floating point, equivalent to C's double bool        A boolean, written either 'true' or 'false' char        An 8-bit character string      A string (sequence of 8 bit chars)
 ```

 OCaml provides a `char` type which is used for simple 8-bit characters, written